 During this time of COVID having a place to prepare your own meals is key.
-While staying at one of our luxurious Abode’s you have access to stunning kitchens that are primed and ready to be used to prepare delectable meals for your friends and family.
+While staying at our Jackson Hole luxury vacation rentals you have access to stunning kitchens that are primed and ready to be used to prepare delectable meals for your friends and family.
 These spaces are for gathering, socializing, and creating tasty feasts for your people to come together and enjoy each other’s company.
 If you don’t feel like you are up to eating out we’ve scoured Dishing Jackson Hole’s website for delicious recipes from local Jackson Hole restaurants that you can whip up right in your Abode’s kitchen.

 WATERMELON MINT LEMONADE

 Graze Living’s Hillary Munro serves up two drink recipes that promise to liven up your lives this summer.

 - 2 cups water

 - ½ cup freshly squeezed lemon juice (approx. 4 lemons)

 - 5 to 6 cups of watermelon, cubed

 - In a pot on high heat, bring sugar and water to a light boil until the sugar is dissolved and your mixture is clear.
 Turn off the heat and toss in the sprigs of mint.
 Allow mint to steep for 15 minutes, then remove it from your simple syrup and discard sprigs.
 Allow mint-infused syrup to cool for about 10 minutes and then pour into a blender with the watermelon.
 Blend until smooth and then strain the mixture through a fine sieve into a pitcher to get rid of any unwanted seeds or pulp.
 Add lemon juice to the pitcher and stir.